Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Experiments

 \subsection{Qualitative Assessment}

-To further demonstrate the effectiveness of our approach, we visualize both predictions and attention maps on several samples.
-Figure~\ref{fig:prediction} presents predictions of CLIP~\cite{clip}, BiAM~\cite{biam} and our approach on ZSL and GZSL tasks respectively.
+In this section, we visualize both predictions and attention maps on several samples.
+Figure~\ref{fig:prediction} presents predictions of CLIP, BiAM and our approach on ZSL and GZSL tasks respectively.
 Compared with CLIP, our approach produces more diverse predictions because the two-stream module captures discriminative features.
 Compared to BiAM, our model with VLP based label embedding can identify semantic and visual similarity among labels.
 For example, in the last sample of Figure~\ref{fig:prediction}, label ``\textit{plane}'', ``\textit{airplane}'' and ``\textit{aircraft}'' are synonymous and should have similar scores.
 Figure~\ref{fig:heatmap} illustrates the comparison of attention maps between BiAM and ours.
 The results show that our method can capture relevant regions more precisely.
 For instance, in the first column, BiAM pays attention to large irrelevant areas while our method exactly focuses on the boat region.